 Yes, even frugal people have side hustles.
 You can use your side hustle to save more money, pay off debt, or even to treat yourself without spending your regular income.

 DoorDash is my favorite platform to earn extra money.
 You can deliver meals to people at their homes or places of work.

 9. Get Rid of Cable

-In my opinion, the best way to be frugal with money is to cut the cord.
-There is no sense in spending $110+ per month on cable when there are numerous streaming platforms to get the shows you want for less.
+In my opinion, the best way to be frugal with money is to cut the cord on cable.
+There is no sense in spending $200+ per month on cable when there are numerous streaming platforms to get the shows you want for less.

-Sling TV is my favorite platform and starts at only $35 per month after a seven-day free trial.
+Sling TV is my favorite platform and starts at only $40 per month.

 10. Downgrade Cable